 The Joint Commission made some chart-abstracted measure adjustments for 2019.
 Unlike 2018, hospitals are required to report on two chart-abstracted measures next year.
 These measures will need to be submitted on a quarterly basis for the entire 2019 calendar year.

-The following three chart-abstracted measures were removed: ED-1, VTE-6 and IMM-2.
+The following three chart-abstracted measures are no longer required, but will still remain in the program: ED-1, VTE-6 and IMM-2.

 Chart-abstracted Submission Method

 For chart-abstracted measure submissions, hospitals must use an approved vendor.
 You can review The Joint Commission’s approved vendor list here (find us on page three!).

 The eCQM reporting requirements will remain the same.
 In 2019, hospitals must continue to submit four of the available 13 eCQMs.

 In addition, hospitals must choose to report on one self-selected quarter from 2019.
 The deadline to submit your measures is March 15, 2020.

 eCQM submission requirements, however, have changed a bit.
 Starting in 2019, hospitals are being transitioned to The Joint Commission Direct Data Submission (DDS) Platform for eCQM submissions.

 Breathe easy, this does not mean that you can’t use a vendor.
 Vendors can still submit your measures like in previous years, so don't stress about having to complete submissions on you own.